Proforo/exercises/readme.md

 - [ ] We need a blurb to introduce each of the three projects
 - [ ] Add `<meta name="description">` to all exercises
 - [ ] Fix folder for `.css` files and then path for images in css
+- [ ] Tasty taco image assets need to be replaced/revisited (css and html) for continuity
+- [ ] Check all `planning.md` per-project files for remaining excluded notes